Prospect on constraining environment-dependent dilaton model from gravitational redshift measurements: Conformal scalar-tensor gravity

 In the Jordan frame, the conformal metric $\tilde g_{\mu\nu}$ can also be expanded about the Minkowski metric $\eta_{\mu\nu}$, which is $\tilde g_{\mu\nu}=\eta_{\mu\nu}+\tilde h_{\mu\nu}$.
 The line element is expected to be expressed as follows due to the existence of gauge freedom,

-Since the metric and the matter field are minimally coupled in the Jordan frame, hence particles move along geodesics.
+Since the metric and the matter field are minimally coupled in the Jordan frame, particles follow geodesics.
 If the light emitted from point $p$ in spacetime is received at point $p'$, the corresponding gravitational redshift can be expressed as~\cite{Liang:2023ahd}

 Fig.~\ref{fig:sketch} is a schematic diagram of gravitational redshift in a stationary spacetime.
 In a stationary reference frame, there are two stationary observers, denoted by $G$ and $G'$, respectively.
 Let $\tilde{Z}^\mu$ represent the four-velocity of the observer and $\tilde{K}^\mu$ represent the four-wavevector of the photon, then, the energies of the photon relative to the stationary observer at points $p$ and $p'$ are $E|_p=-(\tilde{Z}^\mu\tilde{K}_\mu)|_p$ and $E|_{p'}=-(\tilde{Z}^\mu\tilde{K}_\mu)|_{p'}$, respectively.